DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/configuration.rst

 :Cache: < <int> || 300 ( default if not specified ) > [ seconds ] sets the lifetime for the cached information on RSSCache.
 :FromAddress: < <string> || ( default dirac mail address ) > email used t osend the emails from ( sometimes a valid email address is needed ).
-:StatusTypes: if a ElementType has more than one StatusType ( aka StorageElement ), we have to specify them here, Otherwise, "all" is taken as StatusType.